Information: For news, services and events in the Upper Tas Valley Benefice Churches:

 Wreningham is part of a Benefice of 2 parishes with 8 churches known as the Upper Tas Valley Benefice.
 This Benefice is part of the Deanery of Humbleyard in the Diocese of Norwich.

-The parishes in this Benefice are: Fundenhall St Nicholas and Upper Tas Valley All Saints, which is a parish with 7 churches: Ashwellthorpe All Saints, Forncett St Edmunds, Forncett St. Mary, Forncett St Peter, Hapton St Margarets, Tacolneston All Saints and Wreningham All Saints.
+The Benefice parishes are: Fundenhall St Nicholas and Upper Tas Valley All Saints, which is a parish with 7 churches: Ashwellthorpe All Saints, Forncett St Edmunds, Forncett St. Mary, Forncett St Peter, Hapton St Margarets, Tacolneston All Saints and Wreningham All Saints.
 Each church has an appointed churchwarden who, with the Rector, is responsible for the day to day care of their church.
 Most of the churches has a management sub-committee to support the churchwarden, which reports to the main Parochial Church Council (PCC).

 The churchyard is maintained by volunteers and is regularly trimmed and the hedges cut.
 We have a team of helpers for church cleaning and a flower rota which ensures that the church is always welcoming.